 Thermoplastics react to heat.
 The most common method of working with thermoplastic is to use a heat gun to warm up the plastic so it's soft and flexible, mould it to the desired shape and wait for it to cool.
 Once the plastic is set, it will harden.
 Don't worry about getting the shape wrong first time, you can reheat and remould the plastic.
 This does mean if you leave your finished armour in the car on a hot day, it will melt so do be careful!

-- - Clay sculpting tools - for sharp edges and pressing down on seams
+- - Clay sculpting tools (or the back of a paint brush) - for sharp edges and pressing down on seams

-- - Dremel - to sand down the seams
+- - Dremel - (Optional) to sand down the seams.

 Tips and Tricks

 It is bloody hot

 Really obvious point but that stuff is hot when you heat it up.
 Make sure your surfaces are heat proof by using a heat proof mat or wood.
 For large pieces, wear gloves or keep a bowl of cold water to dip your fingers into.

 Work in small sections

 We all love it tight.
 Don't heat the whole piece in one go!
 Do it in small sections to get a tighter mould.

 Save your scraps